 The Siemens expanded the outdoor area into a 14-acre English-styled public park which included a pond, walking paths, manicured lawns, gardens, a tea pavilion, and many large deciduous and coniferous trees.

 Eventually, the villa was given over to the city of Berlin and it sadly fell into a state of neglect and disrepair.
 A fire in 1945 destroyed the entire top floor.

 Schlosspark Biesdorf Berlin Right Now

-These days, Schlosspark Biesdorf Berlin is seen as a remarkable 19th century piece of architecture.
+These days, Schlosspark Biesdorf Berlin is seen as a remarkable 19th-century piece of architecture.
 Renovations started on the villa a few years back and continue today.
 The top floor was restored, as well as the entire interior, while the restoration of the facade remains a work in progress.
-The main western entrance features a pillared vestibule, which the south and east sides are dotted with pillared loggias and pergolas.
-You’ll find the belvedere octagonal tower at the southeast point of the villa.
-The entrance hall leads to a main room that’s over two storeys high and features a massive skylight.
+The main western entrance features a pillared vestibule, and the south and east sides are dotted with pillared loggias and pergolas.
+You’ll find the Belvedere octagonal tower at the southeast point of the villa.
+The entrance hall leads to a main room that’s over two stories high and features a massive skylight.

 Schlosspark Biesdorf In Autumn